AlgoMaster Logo

 Understanding the Problem

 We need to determine if one string is a rotation of another.
 A rotation means taking some number of characters from the front of the string and moving them to the back.
-For example, "cdeab" is a rotation of "abcde" because we moved the first two characters ("ab") to the end.
+For example, "cdeab" is a rotation of "abcde" because the first two characters ("ab") moved to the end.

 Key Constraints: